cds-astro/cds-votable-rust/crates/cli/README.md

 # `votable-cli` or `VOTCli`

-A command-line to read and convert [VOTables](https://www.ivoa.net/documents/VOTable/20191021/REC-VOTable-1.4-20191021.html) from/to XML, JSON, TOML and YAML.
+Command-line to extract information from IVOA VOTables](https://www.ivoa.net/documents/VOTable/20191021/REC-VOTable-1.4-20191021.html) and to convert efficiently VOTables back and forth in XML, JSON, YAML, TOML (and to CSV) while preserving all elements (except in CSV).

 ## Status